TulioHector/hello-microservices/aloha/Readme.md

-# hola
+# aloha
-hola microservice using MicroProfile on WildFly Swarm
+aloha microservice using MicroProfile on WildFly Swarm

 Deploy the application in OpenShift
 -----------------------------------